bbatsov/metaredux/_posts/2020-12-06-semantic-clojure-formatting.md

 ```

 Admittedly, list literals are not very common in Clojure, that's why it's understandable
-that for many people lists are nothing but an invocation syntax.
+that for many people lists are nothing but an invocation syntax.[^4]

 "Better Clojure Formatting" argued that the semantic formatting guidelines were not consistent: